 Strong letters of reference are vital for individuals who wish to enter graduate school.
-When employees decide to further their education – often because they wish to increase their value to their employer by learning new skills – they face strong competition not only for a place in a good graduate program, but also for the financial aid resources that they may need to cover the costs of tuition, books, and supplies.
-The following is an example of a letter of recommendation for graduate school written by a manager.
+When employees decide to further their education—often because they want to increase their value to their employer by learning new skills—they face intense competition not only for a place in a good graduate program, but also for the financial aid resources that they may need to cover the costs of tuition, books, and supplies.

 - A short summary of your history with the employee (How and when did you meet?
 How long have you worked together?
 In what capacity?)

 - A detailed statement of the characteristics that you believe will enable your employee to excel in his or her graduate studies

 - A few specific descriptions of the contributions your employee has brought to your organization; and

 - A strong closing statement of endorsement for your employee’s candidacy.